NoroffFEU/development-platforms/case-study-azure-devops.md

 Azure DevOps provides Package Management which is a feature that helps you manage and share packages across your organization.
 Package Management supports several popular package formats, including NuGet, npm, Maven, and Python packages.

-With Package Management you can publish packages to an internal or external feed and then consume them in your builds and releases.
-You can also manage packages from different package sources, such as public feeds like npmjs.com or Maven Central or a private feeds created by your team.
+With Package Management we can publish packages to an internal or external feed and then consume them in your builds and releases.
+We can also manage packages from different package sources, such as public feeds like npmjs.com or Maven Central or a private feeds created by your team.

 When you publish a package, Azure DevOps stores the package and its metadata in the Package Management feed.
 You can then share the feed with others in the organization and use it as a source for your builds and releases.